taewoongheo/react-native-motion-lab/README.md

 This repository is a personal lab for exploring interaction and animation in React Native.
 It focuses on recreating real-world UI patterns and motion effects — to practice how they actually work.
 Through small, focused prototypes, it’s a space for technical curiosity and hands-on learning with libraries like [Reanimated](https://github.com/software-mansion/react-native-reanimated), [Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler), and [Skia](https://github.com/Shopify/react-native-skia)

-## 🚀 Get Started
+## Get Started

-If you haven't already set up a React Native environment, follow the [React Native Without Expo guide](https://reactnative.dev/docs/getting-started-without-a-framework).
+If you haven't already set up a React Native environment, follow the [React Native Without Expo guide](https://reactnative.dev/docs/set-up-your-environment).

-⚠️ Make sure to select the "Without a Framework" tab, not "Expo".
+⚠️ Make sure to select the "Without a Framework", not "Expo".

 You also need to set up the following libraries manually: